kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I return to Spain.
 - Christine BJ arranges a hurried lunch.
-- She wants to know about my friend Yan I traveled with in India.
+- She wants to know about my friend Yan, the man I traveled with in India.
 - Who he is, how I know him, how old he is, what he does for a living, where he lives, what his parents do, and repeat.
 - She asks me these questions over and over.
 - I think it bizarre, and I'm perplexed that a random man in my life is way more interesting to her than the hell I'm enduring at home in Dénia.